-Every year at this time, the memories come flooding back.
-Memories of playing in the state high school hockey tournament.
+Every year at this time, the memories of playing in the Minnesota state high school hockey tournament come flooding back.
 I had the opportunity to play goalie in the eight-team state hockey tournament during my senior year at Edina-East High School in 1977.

 I was so excited to be there – achieving a goal I had been dreaming about since I first strapped on the pads as a peewee.

-But I was also nervous, playing on such a big stage, in front of a record crowd and with thousands more throughout Minnesota watching the game on WTCN-TV with announcers Joe Boyle and Lou Nanne.
+But I was also nervous, playing on such a big stage, in front of a record crowd and with thousands more throughout Minnesota watching the game on WTCN-TV with announcers Joe Boyle and Lou Nanne calling the game.
+Watch the highlights of this game.

 Once the puck dropped, I couldn’t wait to make my first save.
 After that, I was able to settle down and focus on the task at hand.